BOARD OF DIRECTORS

 I moved to Placerville a year and a half ago to start 24 Carrot Farm and became a member of the Coop immediately.
 Before that I worked as a restaurant manager at farm to fork restaurants in San Francisco and ran a non-profit fruit harvesting program in Oakland CA. My passion for healthy, local, organic food is what got me into farming and it's what drives me to be an active member of our Coop community.
 I hope to assist the Coop in sourcing more local organic food from all of our local farms at prices that everyone in our community can afford.
 I represent local farmers and Coop members as I am proud to be both.

 Craig is 38-year resident of the Sierra Nevada foothills east of Kelsey in El Dorado Co.
-He is co-founder and conservation director of the regional conservation coalition, Sierra Forest Legacy.
-When not working on forest conservation Craig and his wife Vivian, operate Seven Grandfathers Farm, the first certified organic acres in El Dorado Co., selling produce in El Dorado, Placer and Nevada counties.
+He is co-founder of the regional conservation coalition, Sierra Forest Legacy.
+He also runs a Conservation non-profit, the Fire Restoration Group.
+When not working on forest conservation Craig and his wife Vivian, operate Seven Grandfathers Farm, the first certified organic acres in El Dorado Co., selling produce in El Dorado, Placer, and Nevada counties.